Renormalization group flows in AdS and the bootstrap program: Form factors in AdS

 where $d\Sigma^\mu$ is normal to the codimension-one surface $\Sigma$, oriented as in figure \ref{fig:ward}.
 The right hand side contains the variation of one of the boundary operators with respect to the isometry, which acts as a conformal transformation.
 Notice that eq. \eqref{WardIdAdS} can be derived without extra assumptions on the contact terms of the bulk stress tensor in the presence of boundary operators.
 We show this explicitly in appendix \ref{app:ward}.

 Our aim is to turn eq. \eqref{WardIdAdS} into a sum rule for the product of OPE coefficients $c_{\phi\phi \Delta}b_{T \Delta}$.
 An obvious way of doing this is replacing the conformal block decompositions \eqref{3ptFctAdS2Trace} and \eqref{3ptFctAdS2TracelessSymm} in eq. \eqref{WardIdAdS}, recalling the relation \eqref{bOPECons} between $b_{\Theta \Delta}$ and $b_{T\Delta}$.
+This strategy was pursued in the context of a boundary CFT, and in general number of dimensions, in \cite{Herzog:2021spv}.
 However, performing the integral in eq. \eqref{WardIdAdS} term by term might be dangerous, because as we will see the integration touches the boundary of the region of convergence of the OPE.
 Let us push through nonetheless: we will later discuss the issue and find a more sophisticated solution.

 Let us work in Poincaré coordinates, eq. \eqref{PoincarePatch}, and choose for the isometry a translation along the boundary: $\xi^\mu$ is constant and directed along the $x$ coordinate.
 Without loss of generality, we pick the surface $\Sigma$ to be a straight line at $x=0$, separating the two insertions---see figure \ref{fig:interface}.
 We get the following equation: